lgraubner/sitemap-generator/README.md

 Stops the running crawler and halts the sitemap generation.

+### getCrawler()

+Returns the crawler instance.
+For more information about the crawler check the [simplecrawler docs](https://github.com/simplecrawler/simplecrawler#readme).

 ### queueURL(url)

 Add a URL to crawler's queue.
 Useful to help crawler fetch pages it can't find itself.